 • Look How Hard I’ve Tried (LHWIT)

-As our relationship with acquaintances deepen, we also move from simple pastimes and rituals into more complex games.
+As our relationship with acquaintances deepen, we also move from simple pastimes and rituals into more complex games, covered in our full summary of Games People Play.
 They include:

 • Ain’t it Awful